redshiftrobotics/blueshift_ros/blueshift_web/README.md

 colcon build --packages-select blueshift_web
 ```

-_Note 1_: This first time it is built, this might take a long time, because all the node packages need to be copied over to the install folder.
-Every subsequent time, it should only copy over the difference, so it should be faster. _TODO later: there may be a way to just re-download them into the install directory which might be quicker._
+~~_Note 1_: This first time it is built, this might take a long time, because all the node packages need to be copied over to the install folder.
+Every subsequent time, it should only copy over the difference, so it should be faster. _TODO later: there may be a way to just re-download them into the install directory which might be quicker._~~

-_Note 2_: Building this with the `--symlink-install` flag seems to raise cause an issue with symlinks, so this package (and probably the whole workspace) should be built _without_ that flag.
+~~_Note 2_: Building this with the `--symlink-install` flag seems to raise cause an issue with symlinks, so this package (and probably the whole workspace) should be built _without_ that flag.~~ These should be fixed as [of](https://github.com/redshiftrobotics/blueshift_ros/commit/8627c5a2cc00898b1daa676ac3e7ce17158a3080) [these](https://github.com/redshiftrobotics/blueshift_ros/commit/2983a4e9bd095231ad10006e8be98e7f1cd1f222) [commits](https://github.com/redshiftrobotics/blueshift_ros/commit/8b9004af5f8bbead86375f798ccee82f673eed8b)

 To run it (this also starts the rosbridge_server to facilitate JS<->ROS communication)